Cross Mountain

 In recent years, Gillespie County has become a popular tourist destination, attracting visitors with its rich history, charming small towns, and beautiful natural surroundings.
 Today, the county is known for its wineries, historic sites, and festivals that celebrate its German heritage.
 It continues to thrive as a center of agriculture, tourism, and cultural preservation in the heart of the Texas Hill Country.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Gillespie County, Texas.
+This timeline provides a concise overview of the key events in the history of Gillespie County, Texas.